 Some open-source eCommerce platforms are stand-alone platforms that allow you to create an online website store from scratch.
 While other open-source eCommerce platforms are built on other open-source Content Management Systems such as WordPress, Drupal, and Joomla.

-Proprietary eCommerce platforms do not share their source code for anyone to modify and redistribute.
-You have to pay the company a recurring fee to be able to use their platform.
+Proprietary e-commerce platforms do not share their source code for anyone to modify and redistribute.
+You have to pay the company a recurring fee to use their platform.

-Sometimes, these companies may offer a “free” version of the software but it has very limited features.
+Sometimes, these companies may offer a “free” version of the software with very limited features.

-Propriety eCommerce platforms also provide hosting of your online store aside from letting you use their software.
+Proprietary e-commerce platforms also provide hosting of your online store, aside from letting you use their software.
 You also get technical support from the company.

 What is WooCommerce?